jjadeb/UBCSalary/README.md

 ## Data

 Due to restrictions in distribution of faculty department and job title data, this analysis is not completely reproducible.
-That being said, below are instructions I can give to making sure the data is availible so that this project runs smoothly.
+That being said, below are details about the different data sources used in this project.

 **For UBC Salary data**: